techguy682/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 ![!Rail Height](https://www.v1engineering.com/wp-content/uploads/2020/06/rail-height-scaled.jpg){: width="400"}

 * Put the Y rails back in place.
-* Use whatever means you have at your disposal to assure all four corners are at the same level.
+* Use whatever means you have at your disposal to ensure all four corners are at the same level.
 * If you were careful with your leg lengths this should be level already.
 * Loosening the screws and giving the corners a light tap can seat them a tiny bit farther if needed.